textileio/community/docs/a-tour-of-textile.md

 #### Track some GeoJSON coordinates

-Let's go through one more threads use case that demonstrates how to create a custom DAG schema.
+Let's go through one more thread use case that demonstrates how to create a custom DAG schema.
 Additionally, we'll make use of a [JSON schema](https://json-schema.org) for tracking JSON documents.

 Make a file named `location.json` with the following JSON document: